 If you are volunteering abroad under 16 years of age, you can volunteer with a parent, guardian, or relative who is 18 years or older.
 Volunteering with a family member can be an awesome experience that brings you closer and gives your family holidays a greater sense of purpose.
 This means you can roll up your sleeves and get stuck in on the same meaningful project and when you have downtime you can head out together and explore all your destination has to offer.

-What are the benefits of volunteering abroad for teens?
+What are the benefits of joining a teen volunteer program?

 There is no doubt that volunteering as a teenager is a great way to add to your education and it will stand out on your college application and resume.
 After all, nothing teaches you more than traveling the world and accumulating experiences.
 Our local team will ensure you are matched to a placement which will allow you to make a valuable contribution to the project and community you are volunteering in.
 Crossing boundaries to work side-by-side with people from different parts of the world fosters global understanding and is something every volunteer on an IVHQ program takes away from their time abroad.
 Not only that but living in a country different to your own means that you will be immersed in a new culture, cuisine, and way of thinking.
 This time abroad will shape you and how you work as a team, manage time and communicate with others.

-Already having experience living away from home is an added bonus when it comes time head off to college, suddenly freshman year doesn’t seem quite so daunting when you’ve traveled all the way to Nairobi and back again.
+Already having experience living away from home is an added bonus when it comes time head off to college, suddenly freshman year doesn’t seem quite so daunting when you’ve traveled all the way to Bali and back again.
 Actually, you’ll find that you feel that way about most situations you face when you return home.

 Which teen volunteer programs are open following Covid-19?